chapmancbVCU/chappy-php/docs/pagination.md

 ## 2. Setup <a id="setup"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 The following are instructions for setting up Pagination within your controller.
 We will use the `indexAction` of the `ContactsController`.

-#### A. Import Pagination class:
+#### A. Import Pagination Class <a id="import-class">

 ```php
 use Core\Lib\Pagination;
 ```
 <br>

-#### B. Get current page:
+#### B. Get Current Page <a id="current-page">

 ```php
 $page = Pagination::currentPage($this->request);
 ```
 <br>

-#### C. Get total records, in this case the number of contacts for this user when creating instance of Pagination class.
+#### C. Get Total Records <a id="total-records">
+We want to obtain the list of all of the records.
+In this case the number of contacts for this user when creating instance of Pagination class.
 The condition is the `user_id` and we bind with the current user's id since we want only contacts associated with this user.

 ```php
 $pagination = new Pagination($page, 10, Contacts::findTotal([